NiklasBeierl/vmi-data-utils/wiki/vendors/ubuntu.md

 # Cloud images:

 ... can be downloaded here: http://cloud-images.ubuntu.com/releases/
-There is also a (s)ftp server at cloud-images.ubunut.com, but it apparently only has a subset of the files available and uses adifferent directory structure.
+There is also a (s)ftp server at cloud-images.ubuntu.com, but it apparently only has a subset of the files available and uses a different directory structure. 🤷🏼

 **Note**: For some releases, there are image files called `<something>-kvm.img`.
 Counterintuitively, we did not succeed in setting them up on qemu/kvm.
 Also note that they are likely not using `-generic` kernel, thus likely require different debugging symbols!